np1810/elasticsearch-csv/README.md

-# ElasticSearch Pincode w/ PHP API
+# ElasticSearch Pincode with PHP API
 ---

 This application imports Indian Pincode's CSV to Elasticsearch using Logstash, uses Elasticsearch as data storage along with elasticsearch PHP API.